 In connection with the Company's assessment of going concern considerations in accordance with Account Standards Update ("ASU") 2014- 15, "Disclosures of Uncertainties about an Entity's Ability to Continue as a Going Concern," management has determined that the combination period is less than one year from the date of the issuance of the financial statements.
-There is no assurance that the Company's plans to consummate a business combination will be successful within the combination period.
-As a result, there is substantial doubt about the entity's ability to continue as a going concern within one year after the date that the financial statements are issued or are available to be issued.
+There is no assurance that the Company's plans to consummate a business combination will be successful within or the Company's available funds will be sufficient to fund our operations through the combination period.
+As a result, there is substantial doubt about the entity's ability to continue as a going concern within one year after the date that the financial statements are issued or are available to be issued as well as the liquidity to fund operations.
 The financial statements do not include any adjustments that might result from the outcome of the uncertainty.